Wild – 28 years

 At seven to eight years of age the Northern white cheeked gibbon becomes sexually mature.
 They have a baby every two to three years.

 White cheeked gibbons are a social species.
 Their group may consist of six individuals with a mated pair and their juvenile offspring.
 They maintain a territory which is not particularly large.

-Gibbons live a highly arboreal lifestyle.
-Gibbons use a specialised movement method in the trees known as brachiation.
+To move through the tree they use a specialised method of movement known as brachiation.
 This movement sees them using a hand over hand movement and creating a loose hook around the branches as they move through the trees.
 They show a preference for either the right or left hand when swinging through the trees.

 Northern white cheeked gibbons are able to recognise themselves in a mirror.